 |Details of the Research Coordinating Committee (RCC) Formal Review Process

 Concept proposal applications for formal review are accepted year around.
 Applications require inclusion of a CNICS investigator from one of the CNICS sites.
 Evidence that a CNICS investigator has cleared a project for review must be provided before a concept study is accepted by the RCC.
 This collaborator will facilitate the review process to avoid overlap with existing proposals, refine study questions and address questions of feasibility.
 Contact CNICS if you need assistance identifying a collaborator.
-A member of the CNICS leadership must review all concept proposals prior to submission for RCC review.
-A date for this review must be provided in the CP application as evidence of the contribution of the leadership member toward the development of the study.

 Concept proposal applications are reviewed on a conference call of the RCC on the 2nd Friday of each month at 12:30pm PT/2:30pm CT/3:30pm ET.
 Reviews last approximately 30 minutes.
 Additional dates/times for reviews may be requested under special circumstances.

 PIs will receive written reviews from two thought leaders in the field to be discussed on the conference call.
 Review by the CNICS Epidemiology and Biostatistics team is also included.
 A priority score and final discussion points will be emailed to the investigator within two weeks after the RCC review call.
 In some instances, revisions may be required before a study is approved for implementation.
-Official letters of support may be requested for grant submissions based on approved CNICS concept studies within 7-10 days of submission deadlines.
+Official letters of support may be requested for grant submissions based on approved CNICS concept studies.
+Please submit such requests within 7-10 days of submission deadlines.

 |Determining if a CNICS Study Idea is Unique

 Review the complete list of Ongoing Projects to avoid the submission of overlapping studies.
 Discussions with a CNICS collaborator should also help to avoid any overlap.

 |Next Steps After the RCC Formal Review is Completed